element-hq/element-web/README.md

 matrix-react-sdk
 ================

-This is a react-based SDK for inserting a Matrix chat client into a web page
+This is a react-based SDK for inserting a Matrix chat/voip client into a web page

 Getting started with the trivial example
 ========================================